Sports and Exercise Safety

 Article Translations: (Spanish)

 Did you know that playing tennis with a badly strung racquet while wearing worn-out shoes can increase your risk of injury almost as much as playing football without shoulder pads?
-Using the wrong — or improperly fitted — equipment is a major cause of injuries.
+Using the wrong — or not properly fitted — equipment is a major cause of injuries.

 Helmets Are Key